Mega Menu

 Can I stand for more than one position?

 Sometimes - it depends on the positions.
-You can stand to be a Course Rep and any other part time position (Chair of Network, Faculty Rep, NUS delegate, etc.).
-You can also stand to be an NUS (National Union of Students) delegate and any other position.
-If you aren't sure, please email bristolsu-elections@bristol.ac.uk.
+You can stand to be a Course Rep and any other part time position (Chair of Network, Faculty Rep, etc.) aside from Democratic Standards Committee.
+Because of our accountability structure, you can only stand for one of the Network roles, Faculty Rep roles or Democratic Standards Committee.
+If you want to be on Democratic Standards Committee, you can't be in any other SU role.
+JCR and Halls roles are separate to the SU’s structure.
+It can be quite confusing, so if you aren't sure, please email bristolsu-elections@bristol.ac.uk.

 Do the elections have rules?